First, if you want to beat surveillance, let’s assume a few things.

 Delete your social media and online profiles

 This one should be a no-brainer.
-We can (legally) dig up anything you make public on Twitter, Facebook, Pinterest, Instagram, etc. Don’t geo-tag your posts.
+Professional private investigators can (legally) dig up anything you make public on Twitter, Facebook, Pinterest, Instagram, TikTok, etc. Don’t geo-tag your posts.
 Just delete everything you had online.
 Ever.

 Outsource all of your errands

 Services like TaskRabbit, Angie’s List, a simple Google search, or just a friendly neighbor can help cut your grass for you, shovel snow from your driveway, or even wash your car.
-If you live in a condo, much of the outdoor activities (grass, exterior repair) are under your HOA, so consider yourself lucky.
+If you live in a condo, many outdoor activities (grass, exterior repair) are under your HOA, so consider yourself lucky.
 Don’t ever work on your roof or fix your picket fences.
 Get a contractor to do that.
-Use your grocery store online delivery service for your milk, pet food, detergent, etc. We get much of our incriminating video from our claimants’ shopping in the local stores.
+Use your grocery store’s online delivery service for your milk, pet food, detergent, etc. Experts in private investigations will get much of our incriminating video from our claimants’ shopping in the local stores.

 Consistently walk with a limp